How to Pick the Best Homestay in Tonga for You(c) Private Ocean View Cliff Side House

 How to Pick the Best Homestay in Tonga for You

-The intrepid traveller seeking an authentic experience in Tonga should definitely try a Tongan homestay!
-Stay with a local family to fully immerse in the Tongan culture and enjoy a richer experience than any hotel or resort stay can offer.
-We go over how to choose a homestay in Tonga in the guide below.
+The intrepid traveller seeking an authentic experience in Tonga will want to seek out a Tongan homestay, but are there homestays in Tonga?
+Admittedly, homestays are taking a while to kick off in Tonga, mainly because “guesthouses” have always been a thing here, providing a more local stay.
+Nevertheless, if you are looking to stay with a local family to fully immerse in the Tongan culture and enjoy a richer experience than any hotel or resort stay can offer, we go over how to find a homestay in Tonga in the guide below.

-• Homestays are quite limited in Tonga, so if you can’t find one, try a guest house instead
+2. Homestays are very limited in Tonga, so if you can’t find one, try a guesthouse instead

-• Check out examples of Tongan homestays in the 10 Best Homestays in Tonga A206.
+5. Check out the closest accommodations to homestays in the 10 Best Village & Homestays in Tonga.

 What is a Homestay in Tonga?

 A homestay is when you stay in a local’s home, typically in one of the spare bedrooms.
-While homestays are popular in other countries, they are only just starting to trend in Tonga, so keep an eye out on websites like Airbnb to find the latest listings.
+While homestays are popular in other countries, they haven’t quite hit it off in Tonga.
+Nevertheless, keep an eye out on websites like Airbnb to find the latest listings.
 Search for homestays on Airbnb by filtering the “Type of Place” to “Private Room” or “Shared Room” which will show homestay-style accommodations, instead of holiday homes.
+Much of what is currently on Airbnb is commercial accommodations.

-Homestays in Tonga are typically in Tongan homes, which may be a little basic than what you might be used to if you’re from a more developed country.
-You will typically have a private bedroom in the home for your stay and share bathroom facilities with the family.
+What limited homestays there are in Tonga are typically in Tongan homes, which may be a little more basic than what you might be used to if you’re from a more developed country.
+The most upscale homestay you’ll find is at Paea’s Guest House (Tongatapu) where you’ll have a private bedroom and bathroom.

-Some families will offer to cook meals for you or just offer you breakfast but provide access to the home’s kitchen to prepare your own meals.
+Some families will offer to cook meals for you (usually for a fee) or just offer you breakfast but provide access to the home’s kitchen to prepare your own meals.
+Be sure to inquire if kitchen facilities are available if you think you’ll need them.

 Location, What is Nearby and How to Get There?

 Once you have decided which island group to visit, you’re going to need to figure out how to get to your chosen homestay.
-Homestays are typically located a short drive from Nuku’alofa (Tongatapu) or Neiafu (Vava’u), so it’s advised that you have a rental car in order to get to attractions, pick up groceries, go to restaurants, etc. Some homestay hosts may offer lifts into town, but this isn’t a guarantee.
+Homestays are typically located a short drive from Nuku’alofa (Tongatapu), so it’s advised that you have a rental car in order to get to attractions, pick up groceries, go to restaurants, etc. For homestays in The Niuas, you will likely have to rely on your hosts or your own two feet to get around.
 Check out how to travel to and around these island grounds in the following articles:

 What Facilities to Expect at a Homestay